 CAMP HILL, Pa. — Rite Aid Corp. has promoted retail pharmacy veteran Dan Miller to senior vice president of pharmacy.

-Filling Miller’s former post as vice president of pharmacy operations is Karen Staniforth, who was promoted from regional pharmacy vice president, the company announced Monday.
+Filling Miller’s former post as vice president of pharmacy operations is Karen Staniforth, who was promoted from regional pharmacy vice president.

-Miller, 53, who is a pharmacist and has 30 years of experience in the retail pharmacy arena, will be responsible for day-to-day pharmacy store operations, with a focus on execution and customer service, clinical pharmacy programs, pharmacy acquisitions and pharmacy technology initiatives, according to Rite Aid.
+Miller, 53, a pharmacist with 30 years of retail pharmacy experience, will oversee day-to-day pharmacy store operations, with a focus on execution and customer service, clinical pharmacy programs, pharmacy acquisitions and pharmacy technology initiatives.
 He reports to Robert Thompson, executive vice president of pharmacy.

-Miller joined Rite Aid in June 2007 as vice president of pharmacy operations with the drug store chain’s acquisition of Brooks Eckerd.
+Miller joined Rite Aid in June 2007 as vice president of pharmacy operations after the company acquired Brooks Eckerd.

-Also a pharmacist, the 48-year-old Staniforth has more than 20 years experience in retail pharmacy.
-In her new position, she will oversee and support field pharmacy operations as well as pharmacy standards of practice, regulatory compliance, policies and procedures.
+Also a pharmacist, Staniforth, 48, has more than 20 years’ experience in retail pharmacy.
+In her new position she will oversee and support field pharmacy operations as well as pharmacy standards of practice, regulatory compliance, policies and procedures.
 She reports to Miller.